zackproser/argon-portfolio/posts/chatgpt-4-experiment-ai-development.md

 Finally, the desire to integrate AI-powered interfaces with other tools and platforms emerged, and made me wonder what kind of interface would be ideal here.
 As a developer and writer, I use various applications, such as Obsidian for building my second brain.
 Leveraging my experience in combining different tools, I'm now eager to see similar AI-powered interfaces integrated into these other contexts to further streamline my productivity and creative processes.

-Overall, my weekend experiment with ChatGPT-4 and GitHub Copilot was an exciting glimpse into the potential of AI-assisted software development and writing.
-While there are clear benefits in terms of time savings and efficiency, there's still room for improvement in integrating these tools into our workflows and other contexts.
-As AI continues to evolve, I look forward to seeing how it shapes the future of software development and creative pursuits.